-Founded by owner Linda Podietz, EmmaOneSock is a treasure trove of a US based online fabric store.
+Founded by owner Linda Podietz, EmmaOneSock is a treasure trove of a US-based online fabric store.
 Many of the fabrics are ex-designer having been used for sample runs and the carefully curated selection of fabrics is often a reflection of the latest trends.
-There are lovely knits, brocades, wovens and faux furs, and evening fabrics and denims.
+There are lovely knits, brocades, wovens and faux furs, and evening fabrics and denim.
 You will be spoiled for choice when you spend the $35 gift voucher being offered as the gift from EmmaOneSock

 From East Sussex in the UK, Dragonfly Fabrics is an online fabric store that specialises in many gorgeous natural fibres like linen, boiled wool, Japanese cotton, soft jerseys and cotton voiles.
 They also stock sewing patterns and an expanding range of haberdashery.
 The lovely prizes being offered by Dragonfly fabrics are two sewing patterns.
 The Azaire top and dress, by Gather and the Sew Caroline Primrose peplum top.

 Another UK store, this time from Brighton.
-Ditto Fabrics founded by Gill Thornley stocks many end of line treasures from Italy and UK fashion houses.
-You can find beautiful suitings, natural linens, soft viscoses and printed cottons, to name but a few.
-Ditto are kindly offering a £25 gift voucher to spend with them.
+Ditto Fabrics founded by Gill Thornley stocks many end- of-line treasures from Italy and UK fashion houses.
+You can find beautiful suitings, natural linens, soft viscose and printed cotton, to name but a few.
+Ditto is kindly offering a £25 gift voucher to spend with them.

 This magazine is a relatively new and independent publication.
 Aimed at fashion forward sewists who want to stand out from the crowd.
 Each issue is full of up to date and on trend sewing inspiration and interesting articles.
 Two issues of this magazine are being offered as a prize.

 The final prize going to one lucky recipient actually consists of two gifts…